rafael81/tezos-ico-password-finder/README.md

 This is the email address you used when you contributed.
 This is CASE SENSITIVE.

 ##### Mnemonic (e.g. apples cat radio...):
 This is the mnemonic you received upon contribution, it will be within the PDF you downloaded.
-It's a long string of words all in lowercase separated by spaces.ved upon contribution, it will be within the PDF you downloaded.
 It's a long string of words all in lowercase separated by spaces.